ids-s1-21/project-Calcutta_Coders/README.md

 Worldwide gross income, duration and actors) affect iMDb ratings and also how many votes were cast for a film to recieve said rating.

+Data analysis plan:

+The outcome (response, Y) will be the average imdb ratings, The predictor (explanatory, X) will be country.
+To properly explore these realtionships we will use gross and worlwide income to see if the movie did well worldwide or just in the us, we can also …

+We will use comparison groups such as worldwide gross to see if this film sold well worldwide or just in the US, if it did well worldwide

 ## Summary

 Write-up of your project and findings go here.
 Think of this as the text